flying3615/ta_analysis/test/e2e/README.md

 ## CI Infra

-The `E2E_SECRETS` repository variable must be set in Github Actions.
+The `E2E_SECRETS` and `GHA_SECRETS_ENV` repository variables must be set in Github Actions.
-See [template/e2e_secrets.json](./template/e2e_secrets.json) for what this value should be.
+See the [template](./template) directory for an example of what this value should be.
+The actual value can be found in the shared survey LastPass folder.
+Make sure to update the entry in LastPass when updating the secret values.